spcorcor18/LPO-8800/lectures/Lecture 5/README.md

 ## Topics covered:

-* Explain in words why sample statistics such as x&#772; (the sample mean) calculated from a random sample are itself random variables.
+* Explain in words why sample statistics such as x&#772; (the sample mean) calculated from a random sample are themselves random variables.

 * What is meant by *sampling error* or *sampling variability*?